jeris90/fusionAF/README.md

                                          	profile.[SUM for sum, MIN for minimum, MAX for maximum, MUL for multiplication, MEAN for mean, MED for mediane, LMIN for leximin, LMAX for leximax]
-	-D,--distance <distance>                Distance used to compare a candidate and a set of extensions.
+	-D,--distance <HM|JC|SD>                Distance used to compare a candidate and a set of extensions.
-						[HM for the Hamming Distance].
+						[HM for the Hamming distance, JC for the Jaccard distance, SD for the Sorensen-Dice distance].
 	-p,--output <EE|DC|DS>                  Choice of the task to be carried out by the program.
 						[EE for extensions enumeration, DC for credulous acceptance for a given argument, DS for skeptical acceptance for a given argument].